cytopia/mysqldump-secure/README.md

 Even if run inside a script, you can see the mysql password in cleartext in ps aux.
 You should always define your credentials in a my.cnf file with chmod 400 or you can loose all your databases to everybody with access to that machine.

+**man mysql / man mysqldump**

+Specifying a password on the command line should be considered insecure.
+See Section 5.3.2.2, “End-User Guidelines for Password Security”.
+You can use an option file to avoid giving the password on the command line.

 ## Features